pcraig3/usc-jobs/README.txt

 == Changelog ==

+= 0.7.0 =
+* First real template for westernusc (have to put it in the theme rather than the plugin), and no more job_description textarea

 = 0.6.3 =
 * Ripped out a bunch of crappy JS, and updated code for remuneration archives.